Logo of Restaurant Waste Disposal

 Search providers near you

-Best Grease Trap Cleaning in Oregon Ranked
+Best Grease Trap Cleaning Companies in Oregon Ranked

 For any restaurant, food truck, or commercial kitchen in Oregon, managing fats, oils, and grease (FOG) is not just a maintenance task-it's a legal and environmental necessity.
 Proper grease trap and interceptor cleaning is mandated by state and local regulations to protect public sewer systems from costly blockages and overflows.
 Failure to comply can lead to significant fines, operational shutdowns, and damage to local infrastructure.
 This guide outlines the essential requirements, best practices, and practical considerations for maintaining compliance and ensuring your food service establishment runs smoothly.